patternfly/patternfly-react/CONTRIBUTING.md

 Currently the following generators are provided

-- PatternFly 4 Component
+- PatternFly component
-- PatternFly 3 Component (only available on the `patternfly-3` branch, see [this guide](https://github.com/patternfly/patternfly-react/blob/patternfly-3/packages/patternfly-react/CONTRIBUTING.md))
 - Package

-## Guidelines and Requirements
+## Guidelines and requirements

-### React Component Requirements
+### React component requirements

 Please ensure that all React UI components contributed meet the following guidelines: